philipturner/swift-colab/README.md

 # Swift-Colab

-## How to run Swift on Google Colab
+## How to run Swift on Google Colaboratory

 Copy [this template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) of a Swift Colab notebook.
 Do not create one directly from Google Drive, as notebooks are configured for Python by default.
 Copy the following command into the first code cell and run it: